Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 - Marshall's games this year have hit the over on all four set point totals.

-- Marshall is 2-2 against the spread and 2-2 overall this season when the team records more than 29.8 points.
+- Marshall is 2-2 against the spread and 2-2 overall in games when it puts up more than 29.8 points.

 - The Thundering Herd collect 135.0 more yards per game (552.0) than the Blue Raiders allow per outing (417.0).

-- Marshall is 1-2 against the spread and 2-1 overall when the team churns out over 417.0 yards.
+- When Marshall piles up more than 417.0 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year, the Thundering Herd have turned the ball over nine times, one more than the Blue Raiders' takeaways (8).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.